jay0x5/Aveon/Package/README.md

 ## Code Examples

-#### Note: At the moment we have Register and login functions, but we are working on releasing other functions like update and delete too :D
+#### Note: At the moment we have Basic Auth functions like Register,Login,Update and we will soon release functions for storing user relations.

 ### **_How to Register??_**